keboola/python-cdc-component/db_components/ex_oracle_cdc/README.md

 **NOTE** The component abstracts the underlying Debezium connector configuration and provides a simplified interface for the user.
 This means that only subset of the Debezium connector capabilities are exposed to the user.

-### Performance considerations

-Having multiple publications (connector configurations) can have performance implications.
-Each publication will have its own set of triggers and other replication mechanisms, which can increase the load on the database server.
-However, this can also be beneficial if different publications have different performance requirements or if they need to be replicated to different types of subscribers with different capabilities.

 ## OracleDB Setup

 ### Set Recovery File Destination Size